hazelcast/hazelcast/docs/design/sql/09-optimizer.md

   Table[DRUID](table2)
 ```

-Or we may try to push the filter down to the Cassandra database, this reducing the number of rows returned to the local process.
+Or we may try to push the filter down to the Cassandra database, thus reducing the number of rows returned to the local process.
 To do this, we set the `CASSANDRA` convention to the filter node, so that the executor understands that it should be passed to
 the database, rather than be processed locally:
 ```